ArjunBhuptani/blog/_posts/2022-12-29-ethereum-as-the-motherboard.md

 ## A New Vision for the World Computer

-12. Ethereum on its own is not the whole solution.
-We've known this is the case - this is why rollups exist!
+[Work in progress]

-13. However, Ethereum is the substrate that provides base layer security + language for rollups to exist
+1. Ethereum doesn't need to be the world computer by itself, it only needs to be the motherboard: the substrate that provides base layer security + settlement for other specialized execution environments
-14. By extending this model to other types of resources beyond compute, we can build *full stack* decentralized applications.
+2. The Ethereum motherboard connects compute environments (rollups, etc) to storage (filecoin, eventual storage rollups), data availability ledgers (eigenlayer, celestia, avail), and eventually other more specialized infrastructure networks
+3. Using systems like Connext (which act as a message bus), devs can build **full stack** decentralized applications, that asynchronously leverage resources from multiple domains simultaneously (just like normal web infrastructure!)